Pros and Cons of Student Loan Refinancing

 Cons of Student Loan Refinancing

 You lose the option for student loan forgiveness.
-If you refinance a federal loan into a private loan, you can no longer qualify for public service loan forgiveness by working as a teacher, nurse or lawyer.
+If you refinance a federal loan into a private loan, you can no longer qualify for public service loan forgiveness by working as a teacher, nurse, lawyer and more.
 Private student loans aren’t eligible for student loan forgiveness.

 Deferments on private student loans are not as generous as they are with federal loans.
 When you have federal student loans, there are options to defer student loan payments.
 You could temporarily postpone payments due to an economic hardship or if you become unemployed (for up to three years).
-If you refinance your federal loans, depending on your lender, you may have more limited options or even not be eligible for any deferments.
+If you refinance your federal loans, depending on your lender, you have more limited options or may not be eligible for any deferments at all.

 Variable interest rates could increase.
 When refinancing your student loans, you can choose a variable or fixed interest rate.
 If you opt for a variable interest rate instead of a fixed interest rate on your new loan, the interest rate could increase over time.
 Variable interest rates are appealing, since they start off lower than the equivalent fixed interest rates.
 It’s best if you only opt for a variable interest rate if you are confident you will be able to pay off the student loans very quickly.